Frequently Asked Questions

 What happens if I receive some bad veg?

-Our packers take great care to ensure that no bad veg get into your deliveries, but this does happen occasionally.
-If you ever receive any veg that you feel is below standard we will happily replace it for you in your next delivery or reduce the price of your order if you let us know as soon as you spot it.
+Our packers take great care to ensure that no bad veg or fruit get into your deliveries, but this does happen occasionally.
+If you ever receive any veg or fruit that you feel is below standard we will happily replace it for you in your next delivery or reduce the price of your order if you let us know as soon as you spot it.

 What happens when I am on holiday?